eruption-project/eruption/README.md

 | Audio Visualizer 4 | Background | `audioviz4.lua`       | Approx 85% done  | VU-meter like heartbeat effect                                                                     |
 | Audio Visualizer 5 | Background | `audioviz5.lua`       | Approx 75% done  | Like Batique, but with additional audio feedback                                                   |

-You may combine multiple scripts to so called "effect pipelines" using a profile.
+Scripts are combined to so called "effect pipelines" using a `.profile` file.
 E.g.: You may use one or more backgrounds, and then stack multiple effects scripts on top of that.